Southwestern Native Aquatic Resources and Recovery Center: Spawning

-Traditionally, the spawning season at the Dexter National Fish Hatchery & Technology Center starts in March and ends in mid-June.
-The techniques the Center employs are induced spawning and natural spawning.
-Seventeen different species on the endangered and threatened list are spawned at the center.
+Traditionally, the spawning season at center starts in March and ends in mid-June.
+The techniques the center employs are induced spawning and natural spawning; 17 different species on the endangered and threatened list are spawned at the center.

 Broodfish from these species are purposely reared at the center for spawning.
-Each year the center will spawn over 350 pairs of the broodfish using the induced spawning method.
-These pairs will produce over 3.5 million eggs.
-This count does not include those that will spawn naturally in the earthen ponds.
-Fish from each spawn will be taken and held at the station for future broodstock, ensuring genetic diversity.
+Each year, the center spawns over 350 pairs of the broodfish using the induced spawning method.
+These pairs produce over 3.5 million eggs, not including those that spawn naturally in the earthen ponds.
+Fish from each spawn are taken and held at the station for future broodstock, ensuring genetic diversity.
 Different pairs of each species are spawned each year, discouraging spawning of the same fish year after year.

 The success the center has experienced in spawning is evident in its distribution of the species into their natural habitat.
-Without this type of intervention the chances of these species being extinct would almost be certain.
+Without this type of intervention, the chances of these species becoming extinct is almost certain.

 Tagging/marking of fish

-Currently, the Center uses four different methods.
-These methods are used as an identification tool.
+Currently, the center uses four different methods as identification tools.
 Biologists both in the field and on-site are able to identify fish that are reared at a facility versus those that are wild: